Physiology: Late modern period

 In the 20th century, biologists became interested in how organisms other than human beings function, eventually spawning the fields of comparative physiology and ecophysiology.
 Major figures in these fields include Knut Schmidt-Nielsen and George Bartholomew.
 Most recently, evolutionary physiology has become a distinct subdiscipline.

 In 1920, August Krogh won the Nobel Prize for discovering how, in capillaries, blood flow is regulated.

 In 1954, Andrew Huxley and Hugh Huxley, alongside their research team, discovered the sliding filaments in skeletal muscle, known today as the sliding filament theory.

 Recently, there have been intense debates about the vitality of physiology as a discipline (Is it dead or alive?).
 If physiology is perhaps less visible nowadays than during the golden age of the 19th century, it is in large part because the field has given birth to some of the most active domains of today's biological sciences, such as neuroscience, endocrinology, and immunology.
 Furthermore, physiology is still often seen as an integrative discipline, which can put together into a coherent framework data coming from various different domains.

 Notable physiologists

 Women in physiology

 Initially, women were largely excluded from official involvement in any physiological society.
 The American Physiological Society, for example, was founded in 1887 and included only men in its ranks.
 In 1902, the American Physiological Society elected Ida Hyde as the first female member of the society.
-Hyde, a representative of the American Association of University Women and a global advocate for gender equality in education, attempted to promote gender equality in every aspect of science and medicine.
+Hyde, a representative of the American Association of University Women, a global non-profit organization that advances equity for women and girls in education, attempted to promote gender equality in every aspect of science and medicine.